Unforgotten: Series 5 (2023)

+Series 6 (2025)

 International broadcast

 Prior to the UK broadcast of the third series, the first series premiered on 8 April 2018 in the United States, as part of PBS Masterpiece Mystery.
 After two back-to-back episodes were aired each week, the second series was similarly broadcast as three weekly parts from 29 April 2018 to 13 May 2018.
 Series 3 premiered on 7 April 2019.
 Series 4 premiered on 11 July 2021.
+Series 5 Premiered on 9 September 2023.

 Home media

 The first three series have been released on Region 2 DVD individually.
 A box-set release of the first two series was made available shortly after the broadcast of the second series.
 A further box-set release of the first three series came out shortly after the broadcast of the third series.
 The fourth series has also been released on Region 2 DVD on its own.
-The first four series have been made available on Amazon Prime in some countries.
+The first five series have been made available on Amazon Prime in some countries.